-The Division of Industry Services establishes and enforce occupational safety and health standards for public sector employees.
-Consultation and inspections are provided by Industry Services Occupation Safety and Health staff.
-Wisconsin's Clean Indoor Air Act and the Right to Know Law, which provide information to employees concerning workplace conditions, are administered by the Division.
+The Division of Industry Services (DIS) establishes and enforce occupational safety and health standards for public sector employees.
+Consultation and inspections are provided by DIS Occupation Safety and Health staff.
+Wisconsin's Clean Indoor Air Act and the Right to Know Law, which provide information to employees concerning workplace conditions, are administered by DIS.

 Department of Workforce Development - Process for Handling Work Injuries & Illness

 *New Online Reporting for Injury and Illness Forms*

 The Department of Safety and Professional Services is excited to announce a new online injury and illness reporting system.
 This online system allows public employers to submit their yearly injury and illness summary through the internet.
 The State of Wisconsin requires that

 by March 1st of every year, all public employers submit a summary of their previous year's injuries and illnesses.
 This summary was previously submitted on form SBD-10710.

 Public Sector Employers: Please visit the DSPS